Battle of Aljubarrota

-Portuguese independence was confirmed and a new dynasty, the House of Aviz, was established.
+Portuguese independence was safeguarded and a new dynasty, the House of Aviz, was established.
 Scattered border confrontations with Castilian troops would persist until the death of John I of Castile in 1390, but these posed no real threat to the new dynasty.

 Prelude

 The end of the 14th century in Europe was a time of revolution and crisis, with the Hundred Years' War between the English and the French for Western France, the Black Death devastating the continent, and famine afflicting the poor.
 Portugal was no exception.
 In October 1383, King Ferdinand I of Portugal died with no son to inherit the crown.
 The only surviving child of his marriage with Leonor Telles de Meneses was a girl, Princess Beatrice of Portugal.

-In April of that same year the King had signed the Treaty of Salvaterra de Magos with King Juan I of Castile.
-The treaty determined that Princess Beatrice was to marry Juan I, king of Castile, and the Crown of Portugal would belong to the descendants of this union.
-This situation left the majority of the Portuguese discontented, and the Portuguese nobility was unwilling to support the claim of the princess because that could mean the incorporation of Portugal into Castile.
+In April of that same year Ferdinand had signed the Treaty of Salvaterra de Magos with King Juan I of Castile.
+The treaty determined that Beatrice was to marry Juan, and the Crown of Portugal would belong to the descendants of their union.
+This situation left the majority of the Portuguese discontented, and the Portuguese nobility was unwilling to support the claim of the princess as that could lead to the incorporation of Portugal into Castile.
 Also, the powerful merchants of the capital, Lisbon, were enraged at being excluded from the negotiations.
-Without an undisputed option, Portugal remained without a king from 1383–85, in an interregnum known as the 1383–85 Crisis.
+Without an undisputed option, Portugal remained without a king from 1383–85, in an interregnum known as the 1383–85 Crisis, with Queen Leonor acting as regent for her ten-year-old daughter.

-The first clear act of hostility was carried out in December 1383 by the faction of John (João), the Grand Master of the Aviz Order (and a natural son of Peter I of Portugal), with the murder of Count Andeiro.
-This prompted the Lisbon merchants to name him "rector and defender of the realm".
-However, the Castilian king would not relinquish his and his wife's claims to the throne.
+The first clear act of hostility was carried out in December 1383 by the faction of John (João), the Grand Master of the Military Order of Aviz (and a natural son of Peter I of Portugal), with the murder of João Fernandes Andeiro, the Count of Ourém, adviser and lover of Queen Leonor.
+This prompted the Lisbon merchants to name John "rector and defender of the realm".
+However, the Castilian king would not relinquish his and his wife's claims to the Portuguese throne.
 In an effort to normalize the situation and secure the crown for himself or Beatrice, he forced Leonor to abdicate from the regency.
-In April 1384, in Alentejo, a punitive expedition was promptly defeated by Nuno Álvares Pereira, leading a much smaller Portuguese army at the Battle of Atoleiros.
+In April 1384, in Alentejo, a punitive Castilian expedition was promptly defeated by Nuno Álvares Pereira, leading a much smaller Portuguese army at the Battle of Atoleiros.
 This was an example of the use of the defensive tactic of forming an infantry square to repel cavalry, reportedly without any casualties to the Portuguese.

-A larger second expedition led by the Castilian king himself reached and besieged Lisbon for four months in the summer of 1384, before being forced to retreat by a shortage of food supplies due to harassment from Nuno Álvares Pereira, and the bubonic plague.
+A larger second expedition led by the Castilian king himself reached and besieged Lisbon for four months in the summer of 1384, before being forced to retreat by a shortage of food supplies due to harassment from Nuno Álvares Pereira, and an outbreak of the bubonic plague.